Puerto Rican immigration to Hawaii: First immigrants from Puerto Rico

 By October 17, 1901, 5,000 Puerto Rican men, women and children had made their new homes on the four islands.
 Records show that, in 1902, 34 plantations had 1,773 Puerto Ricans on their payrolls; 1,734 worked as field hands and another 39 were clerks or luna/overseers (foremen).

+Between 1900 and 1901, 11 trips took place to move Puerto Ricans to Hawaii to work in the fields.

-People came from different places to work in the sugar plantations of Hawaii: the first were the Chinese, the second came from Portugal, the third group came from Japan, the fourth group came from Puerto Rico, the fifth came from Korea and the sixth group came from The Phillipines and all these people worked together in the plantations.
+People came from different places to work in the sugar plantations of Hawaii: the first were the Chinese, the second came from Portugal, the third group came from Japan, the fourth group came from Puerto Rico, the fifth came from Korea and the sixth group came from The Philippines and all these people worked together in the plantations.
 This mix of people of different tongues led to the need of a common vernacular which led to Hawaiian Pidgin.

+In thirteen separate groups, 5883 Puerto Rican men, women and children traveled by ship, train then ship again to the islands of Hawaii to begin their new lives in the sugar plantations.

 Discrimination by the "Big Five"

 The "Big Five" was the name given to a group of sugarcane corporations that wielded considerable political power in the Territory of Hawai‘i and leaned heavily towards the Hawai‘i Republican Party.
 The "Big Five" consisted of Castle & Cooke, Alexander & Baldwin, C. Brewer & Co., Amfac and Theo H. Davies & Co.

 The owners of the "Big Five" were Euro-Americans who would indulge in discrimination and bigotry against ethnic groups who worked the plantations.
-They had an association called the "Hawaiian Sugar Planters Association" (HSPA) whose power could be considered as equivalent to an oligarchy.
-The Attorney General of Hawai‘i, referring to the Big Five, said in 1903, "There is a government in this Territory which is centralized to an extent unknown in the United States, and probably almost as centralized as it was in France under Louis XIV."
+They had an association called the Hawaiian Sugar Planters' Association (HSPA) whose power was equivalent to an oligarchy.
+The Attorney General of Hawai‘i, referring to the "Big Five", said in 1903, "There is a government in this Territory which is centralized to an extent unknown in the United States, and probably almost as centralized as it was in France under Louis XIV."
 Wages and living accommodations depended upon their job and race.
 Europeans were paid more and received better quarters.
 Most of the workers moved from plantation to plantation to work because they did not like the work they did and because of the racial discrimination.

 In 1920, Puerto Rican and Portuguese sugar plantation workers at Ewa, a district of Oahu, joined work strikes that began with the Filipino and Japanese workers, who were demanding better pay and an end to discriminatory practices.